 Lured by the quaint pastel hues of the Old Town, many travel to Riga just to immerse themselves in this beautifully reconstructed medieval complex.
 But as attractive as the UNESCO World Heritage Site is, this defining area isn’t the sum of all things about Latvia’s capital.
-It was my mission to find out what Riga is about outside of it and pull together this alternative travel guide.
+My mission was to find out what Riga is about outside of it and pull together this alternative travel guide.

 Riga’s modern areas are home to some gritty and grungy areas that conceal an entirely different personality.
-Old run-down neighbourhoods are an underground hive of creative activity, where old wooden houses have been turned into design stores, bohemian bars, third-generation coffee shops, contemporary cuisine eateries and pop-up venue and arts spaces.
-This all fits amongst the largest collection of 19th and 20th Century Art Nouveau buildings in the world.
+Old run-down neighbourhoods are an underground hive of creative activity.
+Old wooden houses have been turned into design stores, bohemian bars, third-generation coffee shops, contemporary cuisine, pop-up venues, and art spaces.
+This all fits within the largest collection of 19th and 20th Century Art Nouveau buildings in the world.

-From trade to political tug-of-war to tourism, Riga has always shape shifted, especially over the past two decades, finding itself over and over, and again following independence.
+From trade to political tug-of-war to tourism, Riga has always shapeshifted, especially over the past two decades, finding itself over again following independence.